The purpose of this section is to explain how the Gift Aid scheme works in particular situations.

 of the sale proceeds from their goods at the end of the tax year.
 Notifying

-they have paid sufficient tax to cover the Gift Aid claims and means
+have paid sufficient tax to cover the Gift Aid claims and means that higher

-that higher rate tax payers know how much to claim in higher rate relief
+rate tax payers know how much to claim in higher rate relief on their donation.

 In the above example, if Sam asked for a letter at the end of the year informing her of the total amounts raised from her donations then the charity would send a letter after 5 April informing her of the total net sales proceeds raised of £83.